 If you need to provide a medical certificate for any reason, please ensure that you provide this to the Student Services Advisor at your campus.

 A full time fast track study load is defined as 40 hours per week.
 Of this 40 hours you can expect 12-15 hours of face-to-face teaching time.
 The additional hours of study include collaborative work (i.e. recording sessions) and individual study time.

-Visa extensions are subject to approval by the Department of Immigration and Citizenship (DIAC).
+Visa extensions are subject to approval by the Department of Home Affairs (DHA).
 If you need to extend your visa, you must apply to SAE for a new electronic Confirmation of Enrolment (eCoE).
-For information about visa extensions and renewals please visit the extending your stay section of the DIAC website.
+For information about visa extensions and renewals please visit the extending your stay section of the DHA website.

 Facilities & Equipment

 You will have access to the facilities and equipment relevant to your course and on which you have been trained.